-Total product revenues increased in the first quarter of fiscal 2023 compared to the corresponding period of the prior year, primarily driven by an increase in sales of all-flash array systems, despite an unfavorable impact from foreign exchange rate fluctuations.
+Total product revenues increased in the second quarter and first six months of fiscal 2023 compared to the corresponding periods of the prior year primarily driven by an increase in sales of hybrid systems, despite the unfavorable impact from foreign exchange rate fluctuations.

-Revenues from the hardware component of product revenues represented 39% of product revenues in the first quarter of fiscal 2023, compared to 43% of product revenues in the corresponding period of the prior year.
-The software component of product revenues represented 61% of product revenues in the first quarter of fiscal 2023, compared to 57% of product revenues in the corresponding period of the prior year.
-The increase in the software component percentage of product revenues in the first quarter of fiscal 2023 was primarily due to the mix of systems sold, including a higher mix of all-flash array systems, which contain a higher proportion of software components than other Hybrid Cloud products.
+Revenues from the hardware component of product revenues represented 41% and 40% of product revenues in the second quarter and first six months of fiscal 2023, compared to 42% of product revenues in the corresponding periods of the prior year.
+The software component of product revenues represented 59% and 60% of product revenues in the second quarter and first six months of fiscal 2023, compared to 58% of product revenues in the corresponding periods of the prior year.
+The increase in the software component percentage of product revenues in the second quarter and first six months of fiscal 2023 was primarily due to the mix of systems sold.